Building Maintenance18 min read

 • Standing water in basements, mechanical rooms, or below-grade spaces

 Why it matters: Water carries dissolved salts (chlorides, sulfates) that attack both the concrete matrix and the reinforcing steel.
-In Texas, where summer temperatures regularly exceed 100°F, wet-dry cycling accelerates chemical deterioration.
-Water intrusion also creates freeze-thaw damage in North Texas during winter months.
+In Texas, where summer temperatures regularly exceed 100°F, wet-dry cycling accelerates chemical deterioration dramatically.
+A concrete element that might last 75 years in a dry climate may show significant deterioration within 25–30 years in a Texas coastal environment with uncontrolled water intrusion.

-Repair options: Waterproofing solutions include crack injection (epoxy or polyurethane), crystalline waterproofing coatings, membrane systems, and joint sealant replacement.
-The appropriate solution depends on the water source and structural conditions.
+Repair options: Waterproofing solutions include crack injection (epoxy for structural cracks, polyurethane for active leaks), crystalline waterproofing coatings that self-seal micro-cracks, membrane systems for below-grade walls, and joint sealant replacement.
+The appropriate solution depends on the water source, hydrostatic pressure, and structural conditions.
 Our waterproofing guide for below-grade structures covers the most common methods and their effectiveness.

 Sign 5: Uneven or Settling Floors

 Floors that are no longer level, doors that stick or won't close properly, and visible gaps between floors and walls can indicate foundation settlement or structural movement.
-In Texas, this is often related to the state's expansive clay soils.
+In Texas, this is often related to the state's expansive clay soils — and the problem is far more widespread than most building owners realize.

 What to look for: